neuralvis/elpa-mirror/melpa/counsel-etags-readme.txt

-  `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two steps tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags
+  `counsel-etags-recent-tag' to open recent tag `counsel-etags-find-tag' to two steps tag matching use regular expression and filter `counsel-etags-list-tag' to list all tags `counsel-etags-update-tags-force' to update current tags file by force

 Tips:
 - Add below code into "~/.emacs" to AUTOMATICALLY update tags file: